ibookerke/Notes/Sturdy/Computer Science/Computer Networks/Lecture 18 - Link Layer MAC.md

 * In particular, the master node first sends a message to node 1, saying that it (node 1) can transmit up to some maximum number of frames.
 * After node 1 transmits some frames, the master node tells node 2 it (node 2) can transmit up to the maximum number of frames.
 * The master node can determine when a node has finished sending its frames by observing the lack of a signal on the channel.
-- The procedure continues in this manner, with the master node polling each of the nodes in a cyclic manner.
+* The procedure starts with the master node polling each of the nodes in a cyclic manner.
 - The polling protocol eliminates the collision.
 - This allows polling to achieve a much higher efficiency.
 - The first drawback is that the protocol introduces a polling delay—the amount of time required to notify a node that it can transmit.